A-Hemeda/.NET-Roadmap/README.md

 # .NET Developer Roadmap

 ## Overview
-This repository is a structured roadmap for anyone looking to become a **.NET Backend developer**.
+This repository is a structured roadmap for anyone looking to become a **.NET Backend Developer**.
 It contains a curated list of the best free **Arabic resources**, organized into phases to make your learning path clear and efficient.

 ## How to Use